MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 |SourceExtension|Extension type exists in the task. |
 |TotalSize|Total data size of the extension type in the task. |

-### LargeFileSizes.csv
+### LargeFileSize.csv

-The LargeFileSizes.csv report details all items larger than 15 GB that can't be migrated.
+The LargeFileSize.csv report details all items larger than 15 GB that can't be migrated.

 |Column |Description |
 |:------|:-----|